Chart Color Schemes

 Matraville was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Matraville has high cultural diversity, with 36.6% of its population born overseas and 30.6% speaking a language other than English at home.
-Christianity is the predominant religion in Matraville, comprising 62.5% of people.
-Judaism is overrepresented compared to Greater Sydney, making up 3.8% versus 0.8%.
+Matraville has a high level of cultural diversity, with 36.6% of its population born overseas and 30.6% speaking a language other than English at home.
+Christianity is the predominant religion in Matraville, accounting for 62.5% of the population.
+However, Judaism is significantly overrepresented in Matraville, comprising 3.8% compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity